GearHead87/CampusConnect/README.md

 We appreciate your feedback!
 If you encounter any issues or have suggestions for improvements, please [open an issue](issues).

-Join us in making CollegeSpace an engaging platform for students and startups!
+Join us in making CampusConnect an engaging platform for students and startups!

 [License](LICENSE)